 - Instead of selecting a Public or Private Network location you only get the option to Make this PC discoverable.
 Toggling it on will make Windows treat the connected network as a Private Network.
 Turning it off would make Windows treat the connected Network as a Public network.

 Once again, entrusting a Public network as Private in the Windows settings can be dangerous.
 On a Public network, there can be any number of other PCs.
-There can also be other kind of devices that you’d have no idea about.
+There can also be other kinds of devices that you’d have no idea about.
 A potential attacker can then discover your PC on the network and try to gain access.
 Not that it’s easy to compromise the security of your Windows PC even on a Public network.
 Moreover, there’s not necessarily an evil computer genius lurking around in the shadows near every public network.
 Still, making Windows treat a Public network as Private sure does let down one of the security walls the attacker will have to bypass.
+To secure your privacy while browsing the Internet, you should also use a VPN service.